-- Requirements.
+- c.
+Section 15.6 Landscape and Screening Requirements.
 Alternative compliance to the landscape and/or screening (Section 15.6) standards, and to location and required screening of Large Waste Containers (Section 15.9.H) shall meet the following standards.
-Alternative compliance is not permitted for the requirements of Chapter 21, the Tree Ordinance. - The proposed alternative will, upon maturity, provide landscaping that is equal to or better than the standard's requirements. - ii.
-The proposed alternative is reasonably compatible with the natural and topographic features of the site. - iii.
-Alternative screening minimizes the impact of the development on adjacent uses and screens incompatible uses and site elements, creating a logical transition to adjoining lots and developments.
+Alternative compliance is not permitted for the requirements of Chapter 21, the Tree Ordinance. - i.
+The proposed alternative will, upon maturity, provide landscaping that is equal to or better than the standard's requirements. - ii.
+The proposed alternative is reasonably compatible with the natural and topographic features of the site. - Alternative screening minimizes the impact of the development on adjacent uses and screens incompatible uses and site elements, creating a logical transition to adjoining lots and developments.